aws-powertools/powertools-lambda-typescript/docs/features/data-masking.md

 !!! note
     A masking rule — top-level or per-field — coerces its target to a string before masking, so non-string values like numbers and booleans are stringified first (`null` and `undefined` pass through unchanged).
 A plain `fields` erase with no rule instead replaces any value with `*****` regardless of type.

+#### Missing fields

+By default, `erase` throws a `DataMaskingFieldNotFoundError` when a path in `fields` or a key in `maskingRules` matches nothing in the data, so a typo in a path cannot silently leave a value unmasked.
+Set `throwOnMissingField: false` on the `DataMasking` constructor to log a warning and continue instead.

 ### Encrypting data

 ???+ note "About static typing and encryption"